-STEP 4: SUBMIT THE COMPLETED APPLICATION FORM AND ATTACHMENTS
+STEP 5: SUBMIT COMPLETED APPLICATION FORM AND ATTACHMENTS

-Once the relevant forms ("SSEG-GT-A", Appendix 6, page 27) and PV specification / NRS certification of the system have been completed and consent has been obtained from the relevant HOA, the form must be submitted to ZHOA together with the system details.
+Once the relevant forms ("SSEG-GT-A", Appendix 6) and PV specification / NRS certification of the system have been completed and consent has been obtained from the relevant HOA, the form must be submitted to ZHOA together with the system details.
 (Old Johannesburg Rd, Clubview Centurion)

-STEP 5: ZHOA ISSUES "PERMISSION TO INSTALL" LETTER
+STEP 6: ZHOA ISSUES "PERMISSION TO INSTALL" LETTER

 After due consideration of the application, the applicant will be informed in writing whether the application has been successful.
-Once notified through a "Permission to Install" SSEG-L1 letter of a successful application, the applicant may commence installation.
+Once notified by means of a "Permission to Install" SSEG-L1 letter of a successful application, the applicant may commence installation.
+The successful applicant may now commence with installation and commissioning of the SSEG system.